 - Pizza cutter – I went without, and found myself saying ‘I wish I had a pizza cutter’ at least five times throughout the first term.

 - Tupperware – get a tonne of these, in various sizes.
 You’ll use them more than you’ll realise.
-This set is one of the best options out there.

 - Oven gloves.